zehnm/integration.webhook/README.md

 - COLOR
 - COLORTEMP

+Initial response mapping is implemented.

+### Switch

+- ON
+- OFF
+- TOGGLE

+Response mapping is not yet implemented, but comes next.
+Support for the power attribute is planned, but not yet implemented.

 ## TODOs

-- Response mapping
+- [x] Response mapping
   E.g. entity attributes like brightness etc.
-- Status polling
+- [ ] Status polling
-- Blind entity
+- [ ] Blind entity
-- Remote entity
+- [ ] Remote entity
-- Climate entity
+- [ ] Climate entity
-- Media player entity
+- [ ] Media player entity

 ## Configuration